aleksandarsusnjar/graphql-proposals/graphql-mutations-and-large-schemas.md

 ```

 Here I used a Groovy-like `*.` spread operator as well
-(sorry, I don't like `...`) to indicate simple mapping/extraction
-of individual fields of a collection of owner objects into
+to indicate simple mapping/extraction of individual fields of a
-a collection of those field values.
-For non-List fields
+collection of owner objects into a collection of those field values.
-the spread isn't needed but it is otherwise essentially all but
+For non-List fields the spread isn't needed but it is otherwise
-required.
+essentially all but required.

 ### Please note

-Other than the second "idea" (serial types, existing proposal),
+Other than the second "idea" (a field variation on serial types, existing proposal),
 the rest fall within a single, compatible evolutionary line.
 In that
 sense the "serial type" looks odd and out of place, may be a potential
 dead end (although there could certainly be evolutions from there too).